Defending Whistleblowers from Retaliatory Termination

-Unlawful retaliation is one of the most frequently litigated employment issues.
-With more than 30 years of employment law experience, attorney Linda Hitt Thatcher has come to recognize two common misconceptions that might never go away: First, that a fired employee usually has a right to sue the employer, and second, that an employer can treat a so-called troublesome employee however they want.
-As a matter of state and federal law, very few employees have a general right to keep their jobs, and most are subject to termination for lots of reasons or for no reason at all.
-Nevertheless, employers must be very careful about how they deal with employees who make good-faith complaints of discrimination or complaints about the terms or conditions of their employment.
-The failure to do so may result in a retaliation claim.
-If you have any question about your right of recourse against an employer who terminated your employment for unlawful reasons of discrimination or retaliation, or if you’re an employer who wants to avoid the possibility of a retaliatory termination claim, contact Thatcher Law Firm in Greenbelt, Maryland.
+Employers must be very careful about how they treat employees who make good-faith complaints of discrimination or the terms or conditions of their employment. so Improper adverse action against such employees may result in a retaliation claim.
+If you have any question about your right of recourse against an employer who terminated your employment for unlawful reasons, or if you’re an employer who wants to avoid the possibility of a retaliation claim, contact Thatcher Law Firm in Greenbelt, Maryland.

-- Reporting illegal government contracting practices, false statements or other fraud – so-called “whistleblower” cases
+- Reporting illegal government contracting practices —“whistleblower” cases

-- Cooperating with an investigation by inspectors, licensing authorities or law enforcement agents
+- Cooperating with an investigation by investigators, licensing authorities, or law enforcement agents

-- Refusing to falsify records, invoices, receipts or other documents in violation of law
+- Refusing to unlawfully falsify records, invoices, receipts or other documents

-- Supporting a co-worker’s complaint of unlawful discrimination or sexual harassment in the workplace
+- Supporting/corroborating a co-worker’s complaint of unlawful discrimination or sexual harassment in the workplace

-- Taking proper advantage of state or federal laws that protect the right to family leave, pregnancy leave, maternity leave, disability leave or workers’ compensation
+- Taking protected leave: family leave, pregnancy leave, maternity leave, disability leave or workers’ compensation

-In situations that have not yet reached the point of retaliatory termination, we can often help you negotiate a severance package that will allow you to leave your present employer with your career prospects intact.
-For additional information about your right to protection from an employer’s retaliation in certain circumstances, contact an attorney at Thatcher Law Firm in Greenbelt, Maryland, by calling 301-850-1246.
+For additional information about your right to protection from an employer’s retaliation contact an attorney at Thatcher Law Firm in Greenbelt, Maryland, by calling 301-850-1246.
 We assist clients in Maryland, Virginia and the District of Columbia.